-Before going deep into this, let’s start from the very basics of stock market.
+Before going deep into this, let’s start with the very basics of the stock market.

-Say you invested Rs 500 on one roll of a dice, where on your win you gain Rs x and in case of loss, you lose the entire Rs 100.
-While you invest in stock market, it’s hardly when you will lose all your money unless there’s serious problem with the company like in case of Kingfisher Airlines and there’s nothing much to explain in this regard.
+Say you take Rs 500 to invest in the stock market.
+One roll of a dice, where on your win you gain Rs x and in case of loss, you lose the entire Rs 100.
+While if you invest in a stock market, it’s hard when you will lose all your money unless there’s a serious problem with the company like in the case of Kingfisher Airlines and there’s nothing much to explain in this regard.

-The rise or fall in stock prices is determined by a number of factors which includes demand and supply, political or social unrest, media, availability of suitable alternatives, opinion of renowned and big investors like Rakesh Jhunjhunwala, natural disasters etc. These factors along with suitable information help create bullish or bearish sentiment in the economy.
+The rise or fall in the stock prices is determined by a number of factors which include demand and supply, political or social unrest, media, availability of suitable alternatives, the opinion of renowned and big investors like Rakesh Jhunjhunwala, natural disasters, etc. These factors along with suitable information help create a bullish or bearish sentiment in the economy.

 Let’s explain this discussion with an example.
 Say the stock prices have been rising for several years so few investors will sit on the sidelines holding cash and waiting for the opportunities to go short.
-But the point is that how to judge exactly when the selloff will take place.
-The important question here is that if you are on the sidelines, how to understand that when to get inside the market?
+But the point is how to judge exactly when the selloff will take place.
+The important question here is that if you are on the sidelines, how to understand when to invest in the stock market?
 However, if you are already in the market, how to judge when to exit the position.
-If making prediction about the market were so easy, then these questions would have been answered easily but actually it’s not the case.
+If making a prediction about the market were so easy, then these questions would have been answered easily but actually, it’s not the case.

-Now since we are done with the basics of stock market, let’s understand how a novice can start with stock market-
+Now since we are done with the basics of the stock market, let’s understand how a novice can start with the stock market-

-When is the right time to invest in stock market?
+When is the right time to invest in the stock market?

-Are you willing to learn or planning to build your career in stock market?
+Are you willing to learn or planning to build your career in the stock market?

 So what are you waiting for?

-If you are concerned about your age to learning in markets, let me tell you that there is actually no age to learning or doing anything in life.
+If you are concerned about your age to learn in markets, let me tell you that there is actually no age bar to learn and invest in the stock market.